Harold Macmillan: Phoney War (1939–1940)

-Macmillan visited Finland in February 1940, then the subject of great sympathy in Britain as it was being invaded by the USSR, then loosely allied to Nazi Germany.
+Macmillan visited Finland in February 1940, then the subject of great sympathy in Britain as it was being invaded by the USSR, then allied to Nazi Germany.
 His last speech from the backbenches was to attack the government for not doing enough to help Finland.
 Britain was saved from a potentially embarrassing commitment when the Winter War ended in March 1940.

 Macmillan voted against the Government in the Norway Debate of May 1940, helping to bring down Neville Chamberlain as prime minister, and tried to join in with Colonel Josiah Wedgwood singing "Rule, Britannia!" in the House of Commons Chamber.

 Parliamentary Secretary, Ministry of Supply (1940–1942)

 Macmillan finally attained office by serving in the wartime coalition government as the Parliamentary Secretary to the Ministry of Supply from 1940.
 Channon commented (29 May 1940) that there was "some amusement over Harold Macmillan's so obvious enjoyment of his new position".

 Macmillan's job was to provide armaments and other equipment to the British Army and Royal Air Force.
 He travelled up and down the country to co-ordinate production, working with some success under Lord Beaverbrook to increase the supply and quality of armoured vehicles.